This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The name of my favorite Pharaoh Hatshepsut was omitted.
 As well as, the name of the Pharaoh Akhenaten.

-Another interesting feature inside the Temple of Seti I is the mysterious hieroglyphs.
-To me, they do resemble modern-day machines like a yacht, submarine, fighter plane, and helicopter.
+Another interesting feature inside the Temple of Seti I are the mysterious hieroglyphs.
+They do resemble modern-day machines like a yacht, a submarine, a fighter plane, and a helicopter.

-Intrepid Scout's Tips for Best Trips from Luxor
+Intrepid Scout's Tips for Best Do-It-Yourself Day Trips from Luxor

 That’s quite a list, right?
 Now, if you only have time for one day trip from Luxor, where should you go?